 Where Christian Aid is using your personal information on the basis of your consent, you have the right to withdraw that consent at any time.
 You also have the right to ask Christian Aid to stop using your personal information for direct marketing purposes.
 Simply contact our supporter care team on firstname.lastname@example.org or on 020 7620 4444 and they will amend your contact preferences.
 The law also gives you a number of other rights in relation to your personal data:

 Right to be Informed: You have the right to be told how your personal information will be used.
 This policy document, and shorter summary statements used on our communications, are intended to be a clear and transparent description of how your data may be used.

 Right of Access: You can write to the Data Protection Officer asking what information we hold on you and to request a copy of that information.
-Currently the Data Protection Act 1998 gives us 40 days to respond.
-From May 2018 we will have 30 days to comply once we are satisfied you have rights to see the requested records and we have successfully confirmed your identity.
+In accordance with the Data Protection Act 2018, we will comply with your request as soon as we are able, and at most 30 days once we are satisfied you have rights to see the requested records and we have successfully confirmed your identity.

-Right of erasure: From May 2018, you have the right to be forgotten (i.e. to have your personally identifiable data deleted).
+Right of erasure: You have the right to be forgotten (i.e. to have your personally identifiable data deleted from our systems).
 In many cases we would recommend that we suppress you from future communications, rather than data deletion.
 Certain specific categories of personal data may not be deleted where, for example, a specific legal statute compels us to retain data for a set time period.

 Right of rectification: If you believe our records are inaccurate you have the right to ask for those records concerning you to be updated.

 Right to restrict processing: In certain situations you have the right to ask for processing of your personal data to be restricted because there is some disagreement about its accuracy or legitimate usage.